 “It’s hard to imagine how rapidly our view of Pluto and its moons are evolving as new data stream in each week.
 As the discoveries pour in from those data, Pluto is becoming a star of the Solar System.
 Moreover, I’d wager that for most planetary scientists, any one or two of our latest major findings on one world would be considered astounding.
 To have them all is simply incredible.”

-– Dr. Alan Stern, New Horizons PI, SwRI
+– Dr. Alan Stern, New Horizons Principal Investigator, SwRI

 At the beginning of September the world was treated to a fantastic view of the night side of Pluto, captured by the New Horizons spacecraft as it departed the distant icy world on July 14, 2015.
 Backlit by the sun, Pluto’s surprisingly complex atmospheric haze created a ghostly glow above its crescent-lit limb while frozen mountains cast reflected light upon neighboring Plutonian peaks.

 On Thursday, NASA released an update to that image showing a more complete view of Pluto in its backlit glory, created from more high-resolution images that continue to stream in from the Kuiper Belt-bound spacecraft, over three billion miles away.

 For decades, far-off Pluto and its moons were just a collection of bright spots in even our most powerful telescopes.
 Now the dwarf planet and its family of five moons has been revealed in intimate detail with the long-awaited flyby of the New Horizons spacecraft.